 Our Safe from Harm team works to protect vulnerable people, both children and adults.

-Led by expert children’s lawyer Mat Waddington, who has been a member of the Law Society’s children’s panel since 2008, with domestic abuse specialist Victoria Pratt, the team works across our offices in Worcester, Cheltenham, Hereford and the Wye Valley.
+Led by expert children’s lawyer Mat Waddington, who has been a member of the Law Society’s children’s panel since 2008, the team works across our offices in Worcester, Cheltenham, Hereford and the Wye Valley.

 We make sure that children’s voices are heard in both public and private law proceedings and that victims of domestic abuse have the urgent help they need to stay safe.